hpi-schul-cloud/infra-tsocks/README.md

 filesystem, if the library is not available at boot time, again, your machine will be UNUSABLE.

-9. Go ahead and use it!
-At this point everything should work.
-Again, if you experience any problems, use the contact points listed at http://tsocks.sourceforge.net/contact.php.
-If you do happen to break your machine with /etc/ld.so.preload, the build process creates a statically linked executable called saveme in the build directory.
+9. If you do happen to break your machine with /etc/ld.so.preload, the build process creates a statically linked executable called saveme in the build directory.
 This executable simply unlinks /etc/ld.so.preload, this may or may not save you so give it a try.
 If it fails, you'll need to switch off the machine and get a rescue disk (e.g tomsrtbt) mount the disk and remove the file manually.

-Thats it,

-Thanks, Shaun Clowes (delius@progsoc.org)